thall34/rock-paper-scissors/README.md

 # rock-paper-scissors

-A Javascript program to play Rock Paper Scissors against a CPU opponent Accepts a string input from the human user -> converts it to all lowercase Randomly generates a choice for the computer opponent as a string Declares the winner after comparing the strings Increments the score up by 1 for the winner
+A Javascript program to play Rock Paper Scissors against a CPU opponent Accepts a button unput from the human user which activates a round of play Randomly generates a choice for the computer opponent as a string Declares the winner after comparing the strings Increments the score up by 1 for the winner
-Game will be 5 rounds that keeps track of the overall score and declares a winner at the end
+Plays through rounds until the human or computer score reaches 5 Declares an overall winner and deactivates the buttons so no more inputs can be made